How long does a home inspection take?

 Definitely.
 We encourage you to attend.
 The inspection is a valuable learning experience for most homebuyers.'

 Do I have to take notes?

 You don't have to take notes during the inspection.
-We will document everything in a written report.
+We will document everything in a written report, that will be provided to you before we complete the inspection so you will have the information to base your purchase decision on before we leave one another.
 It's much better to follow the inspector through, listening to his comments to make sure you understand.
 It's also a great opportunity to ask questions and to clarify anything that confuses you.